Matt Doherty (basketball): Notre Dame

 On March 30, 1999, Doherty was named as the head coach of Notre Dame men's basketball, less than a month after John MacLeod resigned.
-At Doherty's Notre Dame press conference, Doherty said his name was mentioned in the press for other coaching jobs, but he never was personally offered these jobs.
-As a result, Doherty thought it looked like he had turned down several other coaching jobs before the Notre Dame coaching job opened up.
+Doherty had several offers to become a head coach, but at the advice of Roy Williams and Dean Smith he waited until he found a great fit and he felt Notre Dame was a great fit for an Irish Catholic kid from New York.

 Doherty and his only Notre Dame team had hopes of reaching the 2000 NCAA Division I men's basketball tournament.
 But with a regular season record of 16–13 and a quarterfinal loss to Miami in the 2000 Big East men's basketball tournament, Doherty's Notre Dame team did not receive a bid for the NCAA tournament.
 Instead, they accepted an invitation to the 2000 National Invitation Tournament.
 Doherty's Notre Dame team reached the NIT finals, falling to Wake Forest.
 Doherty's Notre Dame team finished their season with a 22–15 record.